Prinzhorn/jquery-inlog/README.md

 ```
 var defaults = {
-	enabled: false, //Shortcut: $.inlog(true|false);
+	enabled: false,//Enable logging
-	thisValue: false, //Output this-value or not
+	thisValue: false,//Output this-value
-	returnValue: true, //Output return-value or not
+	returnValue: true,//Output return-value
-	indent: true, //Indent nested calls or not
+	indent: true,//Indent nested calls (makes sense for maxDepth !== 0)
-	maxDepth: -1 //How many levels of nested calls to output
+	maxDepth: 0,//Max depth of nested calls
+	rawOutput: false//If true, the raw stacktrace-objects will be printed (thisValue, returnValue and indent are all included for free)
 };
 ```